teknomo/IdealFlowNetwork/README.md

 + Gardon, R.W. and [Teknomo, K.](http://people.revoledu.com/kardi/publication/index.html) (2017) Analysis of the Distribution of Traffic Density Using the Ideal Flow Method and the Principle of Maximum Entropy, Proceedings of the 17th Philippine Computing Science Congress, Cebu City, March 2017
 + [Teknomo, K.](http://people.revoledu.com/kardi/publication/index.html) (2015) Ideal Flow Based on Random Walk on Directed Graph, The 9th International collaboration Symposium on Information, Production and Systems (ISIPS 2015) 16-18 Nov 2015, Waseda University, KitaKyushu, Japan.

-You may also cite any of those papers if you use or improve this python library.
+You may also cite any of the above papers if you use or improve this python library.

 <a name="list_functions"></a>